Backlash (1986 film): Production

 Bill Bennett had raised $175,000 from the BBC and ABC to make a documentary about black tracker Jimmy James but was reluctant to proceed.
 He came up with the idea for the film and wondered if he could use the money to make a feature.
 Bennett got approval from the tax department and most investors to do this, with J C Williamson Ltd stepping in for the BBC and ABC.
 The final $50,000 of the budget came from Bennett himself.

+Bennett later said "when I start to think about a film, I don't think about it in terms of plot, I think about it in terms of theme.
+Then I often contrive a plot to explore a theme.
+In Backlash the theme that I really wanted to explore was, in broad terms, racism, but, specifically, people who are different.
+That was really what I wanted to explore.
+I was also interested in the Aboriginal spirituality, which I tried to get across in the Brian Syron character and the sense of the spiritual aspect of the man."

+Bennett wrote a 27 page scene breakdown with no dialogue - this would be improvised by the cast.
+"It has been my contention that in Australian films actors have always been treated as props... so I decided to give them more power," he said.
 Bennett wanted to add some levity in the material and so cast David Argue, who had impressed him on stage.
 He was impressed by Gia Carides' improvisational skills in theatresports and cast her to act alongside him.
 Nurse Lydia Miller rounded out the main cast.

+The film was shot chronologically over 18 days.
+Bennett said "David's character was very volatile and aggressive, so was Gia's at times.
+There wa a thin line between what happened on camera and off."
 During filming out near Broken Hill Bennett often clashed with David Argue, who quit a week before shooting ended.
 However he came back and completed the film.

-Much of the dialogue was improvised by the actors on location.
+Argue later called making the movie "a total bloody nightmare, but I think it's the best thing I've ever done."

 Release

 Bennett won 2 awards at the 1987 Cognac Festival du Film Policier for the film.
 The film was screened in the Un Certain Regard section at the 1986 Cannes Film Festival.

-Bennett later claimed it was one of the most profitable films he had made.
+Box office

+Bennett said "I gave no thought about how it was going to be received, because I figured that it was made on such a low budget that, if it bombed, if nobody ever saw it, then it wouldn't really matter.
+At least I'd be able to get some money from somewhere to pay the investors back.
+But as it turned out, the film was probably, per dollar spent, the most successful film I've done."